dpc10ster/RJafrocBook/docs/09B-DBM-Analysis-SigTesting.md

 (\#eq:constraintTau)
 \end{equation}

-It is shown below, TBA \@ref(eq:pseudoValPrime), that this constraint ensures that $\mu$  has the interpretation as the average of the pseudovalues over treatments, readers, cases and replications, if any.
+This constraint ensures that $\mu$ has the interpretation of the average of the pseudovalues over treatments, readers and cases.

-The notation for the replication index, i.e., $n(ijk)$, implies $n$ observations for treatment-reader-case combination $ijk$.
+The (nesting) notation for the replication index, i.e., $n(ijk)$, implies $n$ observations for treatment-reader-case combination $ijk$.
 With no replications ($N$ = 1) it is convenient to omit the n-symbol.

-As an example, the parameter $\tau_i$ is readily estimated as follows:
+The parameter $\tau_i$ is estimated as follows:

 \begin{equation}
 Y_{ijk} \equiv Y_{1(ijk)}\\